|Monday – Friday||7.00am – 6:00pm|

 Little children, age three and younger, aren’t usually capable of understanding death and often associate a pet’s loss with sleep.
-Tell your child clearly that the pet is not asleep; that it won’t wake up or come back.
-Also be sure to tell the child that they are not responsible in any way for the death; that nothing they did or didn’t do could have made a difference.
-Children this age may exhibit some distress, particularly in play, for a while but will move on after a relatively short period of time.
+Tell your child clearly that the pet is not asleep, that it won’t wake up or come back.
+Also be sure to tell the child that they are not responsible in any way for the death, that nothing they did or didn’t do could have made a difference.
+Children this age may exhibit some distress, particularly in play, for a while, but they will move on after a relatively short period of time.

 Children between the ages of four and six have misconceptions about death.
 They may realize the animal isn’t coming back, but they can only process the loss as if the animal exists and lives underground or is asleep.
 It is not uncommon for kids this age to express anger or to temporarily regress in certain ways, such as having bladder or bowel problems or trouble sleeping.
 Again, you will need to reassure children this age that they are not responsible for the death, and let them know that it is good to talk about anything they feel.
 Expect to have a number of conversations with these children to help them process the loss of their beloved pet.